JamesSalcedo001/rails_store/README.md

     - Rails asked the database for column info above and used that info to define attributes on the Product class dynamically so you don't have to manually define each of them.

+8: Creating Records

+    - instantiate a new product with the following:

+        $product = Product.new(name: "T-Shirt")

+    - the product variable is an instance of Product.
+It has not been saved to the db, so does not have an ID, created_at, or updated_at timestamps

+    - call save to write the record to the db:

+        $product.save

+    - when save is called, Rails takes the attribute in memory and generates an INSERT SQL Query to insert this record into the database.
+Rails also updates the object in memory with the db record id along with the created_at and updated_at timestamps. which one can see by printing the product variable:

+        $product

+    - the new + save methods work in a similar way as the create method, doing both at once, instantiating and saving an Active Record object in a single call:

+        $ Product.create(name: "Pants")

 * ...